From the 30th June 2006, the Housing Act 2004 places a duty on local authorities in Wales to licence houses in multiple occupation (HMOs).

 If making an application online you will receive a notification of receipt of payment once a payment has been successfully made.
 You will then receive an e-mail notification that your application is being processes.

-If an application is sent into our Licensing department you will receive a letter notifying you that the application is being processes along with a receipt of payments made within 7 working days
+If an application is sent into our Licensing department you will receive a letter notifying you that the application is being processed along with a receipt of payments made within 7 working days

 If you hand an application form into our reception office you will receive a receipt of payment immediately and will receive a letter notifying you that the application is being processes within 7 working days